* We once used just Dawn dish washing soap with good results, but the product seems to have changed, so see the following:

 If there's no wind, move the wand slowly to form a huge bubble, then close the loop again to "cut off" and liberate your bubble.

-If there's a breeze, you might have to wave your wand with the wind --though a tad slower, so that the bubble isn't jerked out so quickly that it pops.
+If there's any kind of breeze, you might have to wave your wand with the wind --though a tad slower, so that the bubble isn't jerked out so quickly that it pops.

 Sometimes your bubble will slowly gain altitude as it moves, flowing nicely over or around large obstacles, but find as clear a path as possible.